aaronmpuga/property-value-prediction/README.md

    predicted_value = predict_property_value(curr_price, years, b_code, borough, station_dist)
    print(f"The predicted property value in {years_ahead} years is: {predicted_value}")
 - curr_price, years, b_code, borough and station_dist are example inputs for the function to take in.
-Change these values to what you would like to predict.
+Change these values to what you would like to predict

-# Files
+## Data
+- The [raw_data](./data/raw_data) folder is reserved for files and data that were sourced online at the start of the project from sites such as Kaggle and dataNy.gov
+   - The Annulized_Rolling_Sale_Update folder taken from [NYC Open Data](https://data.cityofnewyork.us/Housing-Development/NYC-Calendar-Sales-Archive-/uzf5-f8n2/about_data) has all the Excel files containing all the property sales data across all boroughs in NYC from 2003 - 2015 that was used in this project
+   -
+   -  The [zip_borough.csv](./data/raw_data/zip_borough.csv) file taken from [Kaggle](https://www.kaggle.com/datasets/kimjinyoung/nyc-borough-zip) was used to create the borough column in the housing sales dataframe by mapping each property zipcode to its corresponding borough name
-The data used in this project was taken from [Kaggle](https://www.kaggle.com/datasets/dgawlik/nyse/data?select=prices.csv)
+   -  The [MTA_Subway_Stations.csv](./data/raw_data/MTA_Subwa_Stations.csv) file taken from [data.gov](https://catalog.data.gov/dataset/mta-subway-stations) held the train station data used throughout the project

-The stock data within these csv files ranges from the years 2010 to 2016 (varies by company)

-- `fundamentals.csv`: Contains fundamental financial data of companies.
-- `prices.csv`: Contains daily stock prices of companies.
-- `prices-split-adjusted.csv`: Contains split-adjusted stock prices.
-- `securities.csv`: Contains additional company information.
+- The [interim_data](./data/interim_data) folder contains modified/cleaned datasets that have been created based on the inital data in the raw_data folder or from other csv files in the folder.
+- The [processed_data](./data/processed_data) folder contains the final csv file datasets that contain all the data necessary for their respective purposes

+## Future Work
+- Expand the model to include additional building codes (e.g., Code B and D).
+- Implement more sophisticated geographic feature extraction using APIs with better limits.
+- Explore deep learning models for improved predictions
+- Develop a web-based application for real-time property value prediction.